fairlington/fairlington/content/posts/2025-08-31 Notable Fairlingtonians/index.md

 ---
-title: Famous Fairlingtonians: Past & Present
+title: Famous Fairlingtonians — Past & Present
 summary: We are sharing a list of notable Fairlingtonians that we will continue to update.
 slug: notable fairlingtonians
 date: 2025-08-31T08:00:00-04:00